 Using all, or a selection of these calculators, will help you to make better sense of your current financial situation.
 They will also help you to work out how you can save more money over the term of your loan.

 Selecting the right calculator depends entirely on your needs and what question you are looking to answer.
 For instance, if you want to find out how much stamp duty you’ll pay when you buy a home for $300,000, then use the Stamp Duty Calculator.
 If, however, you want to make extra repayments on your mortgage and would like to know how much you can save, then use the Extra Payment Calculator.
 Even if you don’t have a specific question in mind, mortgage calculators are useful tools for financial planning and can tell you a lot about you and your spending habits.

 Want to know more about mortgage calculators and how to use them?
-If so, then contact eChoice and we’ll show you how.
+If so, then try eChoice’s online tools and we’ll show you how.